-Consistent with its commitment to addressing all gender-based misconduct within its community, CCDC complies with Title IX of the Higher Education Amendment of 1972 ("Title IX"), which prohibits discrimination on the basis of sex in education programs or activities.
-Gender based misconduct, as defined in this document, constitutes forms of sex (including pregnancy, sexual orientation, and gender identity discrimination) prohibited by Title IX.
+Columbia College complies with Title IX of the Higher Education Amendment of 1972 ("Title IX"), which prohibits discrimination on the basis of sex in education programs or activities.
+Genderbased misconduct, as defined in this document, constitutes forms of sex-based discrimination prohibited by Title IX.

-CCDC is committed to a policy of actively supporting equality for all persons.
-CCDC does not discriminate on the basis of race, color, religion, creed, sex, gender identity, sexual orientation, national origin, ancestry, age, marital status, citizenship status, veteran status, disability, or any other criterion specified by federal, state, or local laws, in the administration of its admissions, employment and educational policies, or scholarship, loan, and other school-administered programs.
-Rather, CCDC affirms that it admits students and selects employees regardless of their race, color, religion, creed, sex, gender identity, sexual orientation, national origin, ancestry, age, marital status, citizenship status, veteran status, disability, or any other criterion specified by federal, state, or local laws and thereafter accords them all the rights and privileges generally made available to students or employees at the school.
+The College is committed to actively supporting equality for all persons.
+The College does not discriminate on the basis of race, color, religion, sex, gender identity, sexual orientation, national origin, ancestry, age, marital status, citizenship status, veteran status, disability, or any other criterion specified by federal, state, or local laws, in the administration of its admissions, employment and educational policies, or scholarship, loan, and other school-administered programs.